Types of Greyhound Wagering in the US

 Greyhound simulcast betting was prohibited in Kansas and Massachusetts in 2022, and in Colorado in 2024.
 But greyhound simulcast betting is still legal and operational in the sixteen states of Alabama, Arizona, Arkansas, Connecticut, Florida, Idaho, Iowa, Nevada, New Hampshire, North Dakota, Oregon, Rhode Island, South Dakota, Texas, West Virginia, and Wyoming.

-Thankfully, two of these states have passed laws to phase out remote wagering.
-Greyhound simulcasting will end in New Hampshire on December 31, 2026 and in Arizona on December 31, 2028.
-Once these prohibitions take effect, greyhound simulcast gambling will exist in fourteen states.
+Thankfully, four of these states have recently passed laws to phase out remote wagering.
+Greyhound simulcasting will end in New Hampshire on December 31, 2026, in Oregon on July 1, 2027, in Arkansas on January 1, 2028 and Arizona on December 31, 2028.
+Once these prohibitions take effect, gambling on dogs will remain legal in fourteen states.

 It appears that greyhound simulcast gambling may also be offered at Native American tribal casinos in Louisiana and New Mexico.
 Greyhound simulcast wagering is also legal, but not operational, in Montana and Wisconsin.

-In 2022, simulcast wagering on greyhound racing accounted for 54% of all bets placed on dog racing in the United States.
-Fifty percent of dog simulcast wagering nationally occurred in the state of Florida.
+In 2023, simulcast wagering on greyhound racing accounted for 62.4% of all bets placed on dog racing in the United States.

 Advance Deposit Wagering on dog racing